 If you are interested in learning more about Miami’s Black history, check out these resources:

-- “The Black Miami” short film providing great insight into Miami’s Black experience from the city’s incorporation to the modern-day.
-Watch it here with a Prime free trial.
+- “The Black Miami” is a short film that provides great insight into Miami’s Black experience from the city’s incorporation to the modern-day.
+Watch it here with a free Prime trial.

 - Black Miami in the Twentieth Century book by Marvin Dunn